-What compound interest gives, inflation takes away.
-Put it another way- inflation is effectively the reverse of compound interest, it's like decompound interest.
+Believe it or not, Rs 10,000 in 1982 was worth just Rs 552 in 2018, all thanks to inflation.
+While you may earn compound interest on your savings, whatever compound interest gives, inflation takes away.
+To put it another way - inflation is effectively the reverse of compound interest; it's like decompound interest.

 But inflation may not be so kind as to stay at the level of the interest you are earning.
 What if it's more?
-And what if this goes on for a very long time.
-Suppose your returns are 8 per cent but inflation stays at 10 per cent and twenty years go by, then let's find out what happens.
+And what if this goes on for a very long time?
+Now supposing your returns are 8 per cent but inflation stays at 10 per cent and twenty years go by, let's find out what happens.

-Your investment will grow to R4.66 lakh but things that used to cost R1 lakh will now cost R6.72 lakh.
-Now, the purchasing power of your R1 lakh is just R69,000.
+So while your investment of Rs 1 lakh will grow to Rs 4.66 lakh, things that used to cost Rs 1 lakh will now cost Rs 6.73 lakh.
+Now, the purchasing power of your Rs 1 lakh is just Rs 69,000.
 Your investment has actually made you poorer!
-This is not a theoretical example- it actually happens to millions in India.
-In our country, over the past thirty to forty years, the inflation rate has been either the same or a little bit higher than many of the deposits that are available.
+This is not a theoretical example - it actually happens to millions in India.
+In our country, over the past thirty to forty years, the inflation rate has been either the same or a little bit higher than the interest rates of many of the deposits that are available.
 Unfortunately, too many people think that the two problems are unrelated.

-The common problem is the inability to account for inflation.
+All these people earnestly saving away their money suffer from the inability to account for inflation.
 People think in nominal terms and the future impact of inflation is awfully hard to internalise.
-The real solution to this is that we should become a low-inflation economy but since that's clearly not on the agenda, savers should always adjust for inflation mentally.
+The real solution to this is that we should become a low-inflation economy, but since that's clearly not on the agenda, savers should always adjust for inflation mentally.

-However, it takes a little indepth thinking to figure out that inflation is riskier.
+What this example actually tells you is that over a long period of time, you need a form of investment that is inflation-adjusted.
+While a lot of investors think that equity is risky, it requires a little bit of thinking to see that inflation is riskier.
 And to match inflation, and to get real returns on top of that, you have to latch on to something that goes up with inflation.
 This is not difficult because the value of goods, services and assets in the economy is inherently inflation-linked.
 And so risky or not, equity and equity-linked investments are the only game in town to protect yourself from inflation.